Waste vouchers, fees and charges

 - vouchers are not valid for sale.

 You can use waste vouchers for green waste disposal, if your whole load is limited to uncontaminated green waste only.
-Your load can include branches, leaves and grass clippings, but not pots, pavers, sleepers or soil.
+Green waste can include branches, leaves and grass clippings, but not pots, pavers, sleepers or soil.
 Residents who regularly dispose of green waste can sign up for the green waste recycling service.

 Council provides a range of other free waste and recycling services for all residents including free: